Dreux

-Dreux (/fr/) is a commune in the Eure-et-Loir department in northern France.
+Dreux (/fr/) is a subprefecture in the Eure-et-Loir department in Centre-Val de Loire in northern France.
+It is in the north of Eure-et-Loir, on the departmental border with Eure, which is also the regional border with Normandy.
+In 2023, it had a population of 31,543.

+Dreux is best known for its Chapelle royale (Royal Chapel), the necropolis of the House of Orléans.
+Dreux station is a terminus of Transilien Line N and offers connections to Versailles and Paris.

 Geography

 Dreux lies on the small river Blaise, a tributary of the Eure, about 35 km north of Chartres.
 Dreux station has rail connections to Argentan, Paris and Granville.
 The Route nationale 12 (Paris–Rennes) passes north of the town.